 Cal Water coordinates on an ongoing basis with all relevant agencies in the region to optimize the use of regional water supplies.
-This includes all public and private entities with which Cal Water can collaborate to protect and enhance local groundwater and surface water resources.

 Cal Water is currently in the process of developing multiple regional water supply reliability studies using integrated resource planning practices to create a long-term supply reliability strategy through 2050 for Cal Water districts throughout California.
-The studies will create long-term strategies to address a wide range of water supply challenges including climate change, new regulatory requirements (e.g., SGMA), and potential growth in demands due to new development.
+The studies will create long-term strategies to address a wide range of water supply challenges including climate change, new regulatory requirements (e.g., the Sustainable Groundwater Management Act [SGMA]), and potential growth in demands due to new development.
 These water supply reliability studies will be completed on a rolling basis over the next several years, with all studies anticipated to be complete by 2024.